#new #hollywood #hemispheres #hippocampus #and #cerebrum #consciousness #knowledge #sessions #facilitated #by #the #legend #team

 Rediscovering legs

-The robot has three legs, fins along its back, a flat face and is riddled with holes.
+ing robot has three legs, fins along its back, a flat face and is riddled with holes.

 "It's interesting because we didn't tell the AI that a robot should have legs," Kriegman said.
 "It rediscovered that legs are a good way to move around on land.
 Legged locomotion is, in fact, the most efficient form of terrestrial movement."